FrappeFortyTwo/Thyme/content/Menu/about.md

 ---
 title: "About"
-description: "Pretty much everything there is to know about. "
+description: "Pretty much everything there is to know about me. ( Ideology, Interests, Hobbies, Ambitions, Favorite books, Evil plans etc )"
 ---